21 Life-Changing Quotes from Man’s Search for Meaning by Viktor Frankl

 This metaphor perfectly captures the transformative nature of suffering.
 Just as a candle must burn to give light, our challenges can become the source of our greatest contributions to others.

-The wisdom in these quotes isn’t just philosophical – it’s practical, tested in the harshest conditions imaginable.
-Frankl’s insights remind us that meaning isn’t something we find like a hidden treasure; it’s something we create through our choices, our attitudes, and our actions.
+The wisdom in these quotes isn’t just philosophical— it’s practical.
+Tested in the harshest conditions imaginable.
+Frankl’s insights remind us that meaning isn’t something we find like a hidden treasure.
+It’s something we create through our choices, our attitudes, and our actions.

 What’s your why?
 What gives your life meaning, even in difficult times?
 Consider taking a moment to reflect on these quotes and how they might illuminate your own path forward.
-After all, as Frankl showed us, meaning isn’t just about surviving – it’s about creating something beautiful from whatever life gives us.